kg4zow/mdbook-template/README.md

 * If you want to change how or where the git commit information appears within the pages, edit `theme/index-template.hbs`.
 (See above for examples.)

-* If you want to change how the "version" or the timestamps are presented (i.e. to use a different `git` command to get the commit info, or to format the timestamps differently), edit the `version-commit` script.

-    It's written in Perl, however it's very *simple* Perl, and if you're familiar with other scripting languages (i.e. shell, Python, Ruby, etc.) you should be able to understand it, even if you aren't familiar with Perl itself.
+* If you want to change how the "version" or the timestamps are presented (i.e. to use a different "`git describe`" command to get the commit info, or to format the timestamps differently), edit the `version-commit` script.
+The script is written in Perl, however it's very *simple* Perl, and if you're familiar with other scripting languages (i.e. shell, Python, Ruby, etc.) you should be able to understand it, even if you aren't familiar with Perl itself.

-This file also contains a declaration which makes the `version-commit.css` file be included as part of the HTML files.
+This file also contains a declaration which makes `mdbook` include the `version-commit.css` file as part of the HTML files.

 ```toml
 [output.html]